Every day we see more materials and chemicals claim antimicrobial, antibacterial, or antiviral properties. But what does that mean exactly?

 Of course, all this talk led us to Material Library and the online database for a quick search of innovative antimicrobial materials.

-Here are a few that caught our eye:
+Here are a few materials from the database that caught our eye…

 MC 1020501 // Non-toxic, patent-pending antimicrobial technology that is ‘powered by light and fueled by air’.
 This technology creates ‘singlet oxygen’ on fabrics and surfaces, which kills bacteria and viruses including methicillin-resistant staphylococcus aureus (MRSA).